apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Defines a custom method for role probing.
-If the BuiltinHandler meets the requirement, use it instead.
 Actions defined here are executed in series.
 Upon completion of all actions, the final output should be a single string representing the role name defined in spec.Roles.
 The latest <a href="https://busybox.net/">BusyBox</a> image will be used if Image is not configured.